 We all know that to find out if a child is yours or not is simply a matter of taking a DNA test.
-But how do you establish that legally in Illinois that you are not the father?
+But how do you establish, legally, in Illinois, that you are not the father?
+How do you deny paternity in Chicago, Illinois?

 750 ILCS 46/201 lists out how you can be presumed to be the father.